i3uex/CompareML/README.md

 #### 4.2.2 Logistic Regression

-It uses a more complex cost function than the Linear Regression model, which is the ‘Sigmoid function’ or ‘logistic function’.
+The Logistic Regression algorithm uses a more complex cost function than the Linear Regression model, which is the ‘Sigmoid function’ or ‘logistic function’.
 Input values are combined linearly using weights or coefficient values to predict an output value.
 A key difference from linear regression is that the output value being modeled is a binary value (0 or 1) rather than a numeric value.
 It can be defined as: f(x)=1/(1+e^(-(x))).

 For the Logistic Regression algorithm, we have used the following hyperparameters in the learning process: